 Ivymount’s Community Outreach and Services brings the expertise of Ivymount School, The Maddux School and Ivymount Endeavors together to meet the needs of our community through educational and recreational programs, special events, workshops, and community connections.

 Maryland residents can apply for up to $2000 annually through DDA Low Intensity Support Services.
 LISS funds can be used to pay for our outreach programs.
-The final round of the random selection process for 2022 is open now and will close on November 30, 2022.
-Click HERE for more information.
+Click HERE for more information on the random selection process.

 Community Outreach & Services provides a neurodiverse community hub where individuals, families, professionals and partners learn and collaborate together.